 Comparison of High Net Worth Divorce vs. Typical Contested Divorce

-Prenuptial agreements – As a seasoned high net worth divorce attorney, it’s been my experience that when one or the other spouse has high net worth, they frequently bring prenuptial agreements to the table.
+Prenuptial agreements – As a seasoned high net worth divorce attorney in Florida, it’s been my experience that when one or the other spouse has high net worth, they frequently bring prenuptial agreements to the table.
 Prenuptial agreements are generally absent in standard divorces.

 Asset Division or Equitable Distribution – Couples who decide to divorce amicably can often become hostile when it comes time for splitting assets.
 This is true especially in divorces where one spouse has attained the majority of the assets during the marriage and the other has been financially dependent.
 The fact remains that the assets must be divided according to Florida Law.
 Thus, your legal counsel must be capable and determined to meet your goals.
 Accurate evaluations of income and assets are crucial.
 When there are business assets, retirement assets or other complex assets that are associated with high net worth divorces this can require the assistance of professionals such as forensic accountants.
 In a typical contested divorce where high net worth is absent, forensic accountants or consultants are generally not needed.